tisztamo/Junior/prompt.md

 Fix the following issue!

-Create savePromptDescriptor.js and use it and loadPromptDescriptor when updating the task.
-Do not use dirname.
+Handle the case silently when a prompt folder does not exests.

 # Output Format